frankligy/SNAF/RNA-SPRINT/README.md

 We provided a `yml` file to reproduce the environment, but you can build youself based on the `RNA-SPRINT.py` code, should be pretty straightforward.

 To run that, you just need to change the capital variables indicated in the `RNA-SPRINT.py` file.
+And also download the prior network file from [Synapse](https://www.synapse.org/#!Synapse:syn53038679).